 - Front End – What your users see when they browse your site.

-- Hero Image – The large image that appears at the top of a website, which can include text such as titles and headings, and even have buttons.
+- Hero Image – In website design terminology, this means the large image that appears at the top of a website, which can include text such as titles and headings, and even have buttons.

 - Home Page – A home page is usually (but not always!) the first page a user will view of a site.
 It’s your site’s “front porch” and should serve to draw users in further.